Game Programming and Design

 - Criminal background check documentation required to work with the students during the practicum

-- Texas Tech requires special training to work with students; this will be provided as part of the workshop
+- Texas Tech requires special training to work with students; this can be completed online - 1 hour

 - *Participation in Camp Practicum required for CEUs and stipend